damianlewis/devbox/README.md

 # DevBox

 ## Description
 Provides a PHP development environment using Vagrant and VirtualBox.
-The development VM created is built on Ubuntu 14.04 with Apache, Nginx, PHP 5.5 and MySQL.
-The VM can be configured to use different versions of MySQL.
+The development VM created is built on Ubuntu 14.04 with Apache, Nginx, PHP and MySQL.
+The VM can be configured to use different versions of PHP and MySQL.
 It can also be configured to use either Apache or Nginx.

 ### Configuration